AndrewGibbs/PathFinder/README.md

 ## The idea behind the Numerical Steepest Descent (NSD) method and PathFinder

-Here we briefly outline how PathFinder works.
-This section is completely optional, and not required to _use_ PathFinder.
+PathFinder is designed to be used by non-experts, who do not understand how it works.
+But if you'd like a brief explanation of what's going on underneath - here we briefly outline how PathFinder works.

 Steepest descent contours are directed complex contours, along which $\Re g$ is constant and $\Im g$ is strictly increasing.
 This corresponds to zero oscillation and exponential decay of the integrand.
 Compared with oscillatory integrals, exponentially decaying integrals are much easier to evaluate numerically.
 The idea behind the Numerical Steepest Descent is to deform the original contour (from $a$ to $b$) onto a series of steepest descent contours.
 Typically these pass through stationary points of $g$, that is $\xi$ where $g'(\xi)=0$.
 The value of $I[f]$ will remain the same after this deformation, by Cauchy's Theorem.
 In principle, one can then apply suitable numerical quadrature rules to evaluate the contributions from the steepest descent contours.
 However, in practice, determining the steepest descent deformation for a given phase function can be complicated, and standard numerical quadrature rules may be inaccurate when multiple coalescing stationary points are present.
 PathFinder solves both these difficulties, by automating the deformation process and enclosing stationary points in a "non-oscillatory region" in which the integrand undergoes at most a bounded number of oscillations, and in which we do not attempt to trace or integrate along steepest descent contours.